bilalwahla/learn-me-some-groovy/README.md

 # Learn Me Some Groovy

-Scripts written while trying and tweaking examples given in the book 'Groovy in Action' and are not alwyas exact representations of the examples in the book.
+Scripts written while trying and tweaking examples given in the book 'Groovy in Action' and are not always exact representations of the examples in the book.
 Areas covered so far:

   - Basics of the language to get you going (finding your groove)
   - Simple data types